martinbenes1996/jpeglib/docs/source/glossary.rst

 .. note::

-    Unlike in cjpeg interface, jpeglib expects horizontal factor before vertical.
+    For consistence with the rest of interface, jpeglib uses horizontal-vertical order.
-    This is to be consistent with the rest of jpeglib interface.
+    In cjpeg, ImageMagick, and `this tutorial <https://zpl.fi/chroma-subsampling-and-jpeg-sampling-factors/>`_, the chroma sampling factors are defined in vertical-horizontal order.

 Flags
 """""